highchair/artinruins-com/_property/rustic-tri-view.md

 The Rustic is the last operating Drive-In in the state, showing movies during the warmer months, from late April to early October every year.
 Its three screens show three different sets of double-features most days of the week for a single carload price.
 The parking lot can accommodate 550 cars.
 Screen number one is 60 by 120 feet, the largest in RI.

 #### Links

-**The Rustic Tri-View has extended its season due to COVID-19!** Socially distanced outdoor movies until the snow starts.

 + Purchase tickets at [Your Neighborhood Theatre](//www.yourneighborhoodtheatre.com){:target="_blank"} by choosing the Rustic as your theatre
 + Visit [their Facebook page](//www.facebook.com/RusticDriveIn/){:target="_blank"} to follow them and get updates about what’s playing